reworthrewards/iframe-directory/README.md

 - [x] website

 ## Security
-This iframe uses some headers to ensure security aspects:
+This iframe runs behind the scenes some headers to ensure security aspects:

 X-XSS-Protection: helps us against OSX attacks
 Content-Security-Policy: specifies the origin of server and scripts.
 Helps against cross site scripting attack.
-Strict-Transport-Security:  it is used to never receive things from http and to make everything by https to avoid scripting attack,
+Strict-Transport-Security:  it is used to never receive things from http and to make everything by https to avoid scripting attack.

+We work actively too develop better and more secure products so expect updates!